Your cart is currently empty!

 My 'overweight' child lost a lot of weight: that's good isn't it?

 A child or teen who loses a lot of weight presents high medical risks — especially if their loss was rapid.
 Their mental state can also be severely eating-disordered.
-This is ‘weight suppression‘ and your child may get a diagnosis of ‘atypical anorexia nervosa‘.
-Sadly, the risks are often missed by generalists who generally see a ‘normal’ BMI as a sign of health.
-If your child has the mental and behavioural symptoms of anorexia, consider them to have anorexia (though it may be named something else).
-Get your child checked out in the same way as if they were skeletal.
+This is 'weight suppression'.
+When your child's weight ends up in a 'normal' range after a lot of weight loss, they may get a diagnosis of 'atypical anorexia nervosa'.
+Sadly, the risks are often missed by generalists who generally see a 'normal' BMI as a sign of health.
+If your child has the mental and behavioural symptoms of anorexia, consider them to have anorexia (even though it's called 'atypical').
+Get your child checked out as thoroughly as if they were skeletal.
 They will need to regain all or most of the lost weight.

 I disagree with how our clinicians deal with weight